Arkham Stories (I.e. the Cthulhu-hack I use)

 knocked out from pain, temporally insane, or otherwise unhelpful.
 Every time an

-Investigator suffers Trauma their friends suffer with them and the traumatized
+Investigator suffers Trauma their friends suffer with them, and the traumatized

-and with no friends left Investigators become unplayable.
+Investigator reduces one friend's rating by 1d4.
+When a friend's rating reaches 0, they are gone, and with no friends left Investigators become unplayable.
 An Investigator will reappear in the

 next appropriate scene, with Will back at 1d6.
+Investigators can die when the fiction demands

 Investigator Creation: